 There are other light bulbs with build-in “cutout” features to stave off overheating, though again, this will often only activate as a sign that you’ve bought the wrong kind of bulb.
 Other bulbs may burn too brightly or dimly, which could be a sign of a bad neutral connection and may require attention.

 Most circuit breaker issues actually trace to other areas along the circuit being protected.
-The most common cause of a circuit breaker tripping is the use of a microwave or hair dryer, items which can overload the system.
+The most common cause of circuit breaker tripping is the use of a microwave or hairdryer, items which can overload the system.

 This is just a small sampling of potential issues.
-Electrical wiring, breaker, switch and other issues can crop up at any time, and our electricians at Whipple are here to serve you in the event that you need a hand.
+Electrical wiring, breaker, switch, and other issues can crop up at any time, and our electricians at Whipple are here to serve you if you need a hand.